Japan consists of eight regions. Each with their own unique flavors that together make up a captivating country.

 Most tourists will only glimpse the region as a blur through a bullet train window; Chubu, though, deserves your attention.

-Wedged between the more famous regions of Kansai and Kyushu is one of Japan’s most beautiful gardens, the country’s oldest shrine, ever-changing sand dunes and a tiny island reigned by rabbits.
+Bordered by the more famous regions of Kansai and Kyushu is one of Japan’s most beautiful gardens, the country’s oldest shrine and ever-changing sand dunes.

 It's a whole new world on the northern island of Hokkaido.